 Skip to main content

-• Click the port number or Open Jupyter to open the session directly in your browser.
+• Click the URL to open the service directly in your browser.

 Connect from terminal

-1. In the workspace detail page, open the Connect tab and locate the SSH command.
+1. Open the Connect tab and select the Connect using SSH tab.

-2. Click the copy icon to copy the SSH command to your clipboard.
+2. Click the copy icon to copy the SSH command.

-3. Replace /path/to/key with the actual path to your private key file.
+3. Replace /path/to/<key-name> with the actual path to your private key file (usually in ~/Downloads).

 4. Paste and run the command in your terminal.